-My research as well as the work of others has highlighted the role of the PTEN/PI3K/AKT pathway as a key promotor of tumorigenesis and as a target for therapeutic modulation, in particular for breast cancer.
+My research as well as the work of others has highlighted the role of the PTEN/PI3K/AKT pathway as a key promotor of tumorigenesis and as a target for therapeutic modulation.
 With a particular interest in this pathway, my research applies recent advances in genome-wide technologies to study breast cancer biology with the goal of translating our findings into new clinical applications.
+We are also investigating the clinical utility of monitoring circulating tumor DNA (ctDNA) in cancer patients.
 Specifically, we aim to:

 - Discover the patterns of gene mutation, genomic aberrations, and gene expression changes within human breast tumors

 - Ascertain the utility of circulating tumor DNA by “liquid biopsy” as a robust cancer biomarker

 - Understand the relationship of these aberration patterns to clinicopathological parameters such as patient survival